IanFinlayson/exploring-cs/chapter04.md

 The problem here (which you can see from the way the code is highlighted) is that when Python sees the `"` at the start of `"yes"`, it thinks that the string is over.
-Then it gets really confused because it can\'t figure out what to do with the yes.
+Then it gets really confused because it can't figure out what to do with the yes.
 To fix this, we can use single quotes instead: